michaelnlay/Java-Project-Drafted-Wireframe/README.md

 # Java-Project-Drafted-Wireframe

 ## Here is our team ("The Room 18") Java Randomness Project - Drafted Wireframe.
+The wireframe is done by https://balsamiq.com/.
 ### The goal is to have a good completion in one week starting from today.
 (April 22, 2022)
 ### Here are our team members: Craig Burke, DJ Castle, Amanda Torres and myself.